dhzdhd/jade/README.md

 ## Installation steps

-Jade is meant to be used with GitHub Actions/CD workflows only.
+Jade is primarily meant to be used with GitHub Actions/CD workflows.
 There is no need to clone this repository/download the source code and all you will need is the `.md` files in any directory (even root) along with an optional `.config` folder for [customisation](#customisation).

 The example workflows are present in the `examples` [directory](/examples/) in the project.